Marin Morrison: Biography

 Morrison visited an optometrist, who told her parents to take her to an emergency room and seek a neurologist.
 She was later taken to visit a pediatrician, and then to the Children's Healthcare of Atlanta - Egleston Hospital, where an MRI scan revealed a large benign tumor in her left temporal lobe, which controls movement and speech.
 30 percent of the tumor was removed by surgeons in consecutive surgeries in March 2005, and Morrison recovered enough to return to swimming 12 days later.
 She and three friends of hers set new records for the 200-meter medley relay and the 200-meter free relay at a mid-2005 meet in Gwinnett County.

 Morrison again had double vision in July 2005.
 A second MRI scan revealed a return of the tumor, and that it was growing aggressively on her brain's left temporal lobe as a rare cancer called anaplastic astrocytoma ganglioglioma.
 Her surgery on August 15 saw surgeons remove the tumor though the operation was complicated by a large blood clot that caused paralysis to the right side of her body.
-Morrison also was afflicted by expressive aphasia with apraxia of speech, and lost all sight in her right eye.
+Morrison also was affected by expressive aphasia with apraxia of speech, and lost all sight in her right eye.
 Morrison underwent radiation treatments to eliminate remnants of her cancer, and the family moved to Seattle in November 2005, joining the Bellevue Swim Club.
 The family also saw a team of pedantic oncologists at the Children's Hospital and Regional Medical Center, and were told that Morrison had four to six months to live.

 She was put on a strict macrobiotic diet to prevent the release of energy while digesting food, and was enrolled in a homebound academic program at nearby Eastlake High School, by a special education teacher from Lake Washington School District.
 A rehabilitation nurse at the Children's Hospital encouraged the family to enter Morrison into a meet in Michigan in late 2006.
 She was classified S5, and established two national records, which she was told were enough to qualify for the 2008 Summer Paralympics.
 Morrison reached the 2008 US Paralympic Swimming Trials in Minneapolis, qualifying for the women's S5 50 meters backstroke competition.
 She was allowed to select two additional events to compete in, opting for the women's 50 metres freestyle and the women's S5 100 metres freestyle disciplines.